samsas1/vero_mocha/README.md

 ## Testing Implementation

 The tests in this project mainly revolve around testing core module logic.
-As the bulk of the logic is basic CRUD, with pass-through service method calls, a large portion of tests are database interaction tests + integration tests for controllers.
+As the bulk of the logic is basic CRUD with pass-through service method calls, a large portion of tests are database interaction tests + integration tests for controllers.
 Service unit tests are used when more complex logic is involved, such as in the discount calculation.